 Almost 20 years have passed since Fujifilm released the 4700z, a camera which replaced the brick-like Sony Mavica MVC-FD7 I’d been using up to that point.
-The Fuji’s diminutive size and vivid colour reproduction was to have a lasting impression on me, as did the “revolutionary” interpolation of 2.4 CCD megapixels to produce a 4.3 megapixel image.
-Not having to carry around carrier bags full of blank floppy disks was also a welcome change.
+The Fuji’s diminutive size and vivid colour reproduction was to have a lasting impression on me, as was the “revolutionary” interpolation of 2.4 CCD megapixels to produce a 4.3 megapixel image.
+Not having to carry around bags full of blank floppy disks also made a welcome change.

 The biggest selling point as soon as I laid eyes on the X-T3 was the number of dedicated manual controls – it’s simply covered in dials and buttons!
 OK, technically the E-M5 has more customisable hardware buttons, but you have to map them to do what you want, and then remember what that was.
 I never spent so little time in menus until I bought this Fuji, literally everything I need to adjust between shots is right there on the camera body, and because it’s a dedicated control you can see what it’s set to, even before you turn the camera on.

 No Mode Dial